A website is one of the foundations for long-term business planning. Here’s what you need to know about writing a website brief!

 Discovery workshop is an in-depth analysis of your business, and it’s a part of the definition and planning phase of the website production process.
 Before we get started with production, it is crucial to understand every aspect of the project.
 This includes sharing the perspective, expected user behaviour, business goals and the overall vision.
 When set-up properly, this phase is guaranteed to ensure efficiency throughout the production process.

-This type of workshop is recommended for clients who don’t have a clear vision and need business support, as well as for those who want to make very complex websites with lots of features.
+This type of workshop is recommended for clients who want to have a detailed strategy for a new venture they’re diving into and need business support, as well as for those who want to make very complex websites with lots of features.

 Know your business

 While writing a website brief, you need to focus on your company’s challenges, opportunities, targets and markets.
 It is very important you share the same vision and expectations with the company creating your website.
-When a company and the client are fully on the same page, then the final solution (in this case a website) is the right one for the business.
+When a company and the client are fully on the same page, then the final solution (in this case a website) is the right one for the business – one that will help the client achieve its business goals.

 Website brief is a click away